-While the list of some of my favorite directors include such geniuses as Alfred Hitchcock and Charles Chaplin, perhaps the greatest modern director in my mind is Christopher Nolan.
-With a consistent output of one movie every two years, Nolan not only entertains audiences, but causes them to think.
+While the list of some of my favorite directors includes such geniuses as Alfred Hitchcock and Charles Chaplin, perhaps the greatest modern director in my mind is Christopher Nolan.
+With a consistent output of one movie every two years, Nolan not only entertains audiences but causes them to think.
 The psychological aspects of his films are really what draws my praise as a film critic.
-Anyone can blow something up (Michael Bay has shown us that), but it takes a very special director to get us to think about a film.
-To truly pay attention to what is going on.
-The first Christopher Nolan film I saw was Memento, and while it is still my favorite, he has never-the-less continued to impress me with his directing prowess.
+Anyone can blow something up (Michael Bay has shown us that), but it takes an exceptional director to get us to think about a film; to truly pay attention to what is going on.
+The first Christopher Nolan film I saw was Memento (2000), and while it is still my favorite, he has nevertheless continued to impress me with his directing prowess.
 This week’s two movies highlight some high points in his career.

 Length: 148 minutes / 2.47 hours

-Even though the films after Nolan’s sophomore work (Memento) were well done in their own right, none really captured the public’s attention quite like Inception did.
-Sure, Insomnia was a good remake, Batman Begins was the founding for something bigger, and The Prestige was a good period piece, but nothing impacted audiences like Inception.
-In fact, Inception was Nolan’s first nomination for Best Picture.
+Even though the films after Nolan’s sophomore work (Memento) were well done in their own right, none really captured the public’s attention quite like Inception (2010).
+Sure, Insomnia (2002) was a good remake, Batman Begins (2005) was the founding for something bigger, and The Prestige (2006) was a good period piece, but nothing impacted audiences like Inception.
+In fact, this film was Nolan’s first nomination for Best Picture.
 While it didn’t win that award, it took away four Oscars for Cinematography, Sound Editing, Sound Mixing, and Visual Effects.
 When you consider the strange world of your dreams, these achievements come as no surprise.

-The beauty of Inception comes with its intricacy.
+The beauty of Inception lies with its intricacy.
 Of course, this is a trademark of a Christopher Nolan film.
 In Memento, two intertwining storylines with different temporal properties are fused together to slowly provide insight into the life of a mental patient.
 Similarly, little hints in The Prestige lead up to a big plot twist.
 Inception‘s intricacy comes in its layers.
-In order for Cobb (Leonardo DiCaprio) to successfully plant an idea in someone’s head, him and his team of dream thieves need to delve into multiple layers of dreams in order to get deep enough so that the idea will stick.
+For Cobb (Leonardo DiCaprio) to successfully plant an idea in someone’s head, he and his team of dream thieves need to delve into multiple layers of dreams to get deep enough so the idea will stick.
 And yet, if you go too far, you’ll end up in Limbo, a place between reality and death.
 How does Cobb know about Limbo?
 He’s been there before and is trying to recover his life because of it.

 The Dark Knight Rises